SimoneLombardi/ARP_3/README.md

   - kill() : send signals to the WD

+- **`socket.c`:** This process is responsable for handling the socket communication.
+This process start by implementing a socket serevr that waits for connection by some clients.
+After a fork() the child process implements a client that separates in two different process to handle the connection from a external target and obstacle process.
+This implementation is able to simultaneausly recive data and send data to another machine.

+The primitives used by the server are:
+  - bind() : nameing the file descriptor
+  - socket() : obtaining the file descriptor for the soket
+  - listen() : allow the server to accept connection
+  - accept() : establish connection with a client
+  - connect() : connect a client to a server
+  - close() : close the connection of the fd
+  - fopen() : opening the log file
+  - write() : sending data on a pipe
+  - sigaction() : dealing with signals
+  - kill() : send signals to the WD

 - **`wd.c`:** Checks if all processes are running correctly.
 The watchdog works with signals, sending a signal to a different process every second.
 The process that receives the signal sends another signal back to the watchdog to inform that it is working.
 If the watchdog receives the signal back, everything is okay; otherwise, it means that the process wasn't working correctly, and it kills all the processes.
 At the start, the watchdog reads process ids from the pipes because opening them with konsole, the pid is not the same as returned from exec in the master process.

 ### Project architecture